 Shutdown non-essential equipment (printers, freezers, growth chambers) in lab and office spaces.

-Create a checklist with your team to ensure the right equipment is shut down when possible.
+Create a checklist with your team to ensure the right equipment is shut down.

 Check thermostat, and if easily adjustable, turn down to 64F (but not off) for winter, or 75F for summer.